MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 2. Connect an action to the unwind segue.

-For Make School Notes, when our users are in the Display Note View Controller and they tap either the **Cancel** or **Save** buttons, we want to execute an unwind segue back to the List Notes View Controller.
+For Make School Notes, when our users are in the Display Note View Controller and they tap either the **Cancel** or **Save** buttons, we want to execute an unwind segue back to the List Notes Table View Controller.

-To accomplish this we must first setup the unwind segue method in the List Notes View Controller class.
+To accomplish this we must first setup the unwind segue method in the List Notes Table View Controller class.

->[action] Select the `ListNotesViewController.swift` file and add the following method:
+>[action] Select the `ListNotesTableViewController.swift` file and add the following method:
 >
     @IBAction func unwindToListNotesViewController(segue: UIStoryboardSegue){
 >